periodic table header image

 Te/I problem in Meneleev's periodic table.

-However there were a few anomalies with Mendeleev's table e.g. Group 7 in the modern periodic table; the halogens contains the elements fluorine (F), chlorine (Cl), bromine (Br), iodine (I) and astatine (At).
-Group 6 is also shown in the diagram opposite.
-If you study the modern periodic table you may notice that as a general rule as you go from element number 1, hydrogen, to element number 2, helium and so on that generally the masses increase, however this is not the case for all elements.
+However there were a few anomalies with Mendeleev's periodic table for example group 7 in the modern periodic table; the halogens contains the elements fluorine (F), chlorine (Cl), bromine (Br), iodine (I) and astatine (At) If you study the modern periodic table you will notice that as a general rule as you go from element number 1, hydrogen, to element number 2; helium and so on that generally the atomic masses increase, however this is not the case for all elements.
 Element 52 tellurium and element 53 iodine are one example where this is not the case.

 It was not until much later following the work of scientists such Rutherford and Henry Moseley that the idea of atomic number instead of atomic mass as a way of arranging the elements that anomalies like the tellurium/iodine one were eventually solved.
 The modern periodic table we use today sorts the elements according to their atomic number and not their atomic mass.